Heading to AWS re:Invnet 2023? Save your seat for Finout's exclusive event: FinOps After Dark

 Whereas cloud cost management is primarily an IT responsibility, FinOps sees everyone take ownership of their cloud usage, regardless of their role and department.
 This includes, but isn’t limited to:

-• CFOs who need granular visibility into cloud expenses so they can understand what it costs to maintain a particular client, feature, or service, in terms of unit cost economics.
+- CFOs need granular visibility into cloud expenses so they can understand what it costs to maintain a particular client, feature, or service, in terms of unit cost economics.

-• R&D teams that need to know which features to implement and improve upon in order to enhance cost efficiency.
+- R&D teams need to know which features to implement and improve upon in order to enhance cost efficiency.

-• Product owners who need to know how to optimally price their products and services that depend on cloud-hosted resources to function.
+- Product owners need to know how to optimally price their products and services that depend on cloud-hosted resources to function.

-• Procurement teams that are responsible for negotiating the most profitable contracts with cloud vendors.
+- Procurement teams are responsible for negotiating the most profitable contracts with cloud vendors.

 By bringing all these players together under the umbrella of FinOps, everyone has ownership of their cloud usage and has a role in continuously enhancing cost efficiency.